Succession season 3, the third instalment of HBO’s award-winning drama about a wealthy dynasty, has finally arrived.

 We've also got an indication of when Succession will end, too.
 According to the show's executive producer, Georgia Pritchett, Succession is unlikely to go beyond five seasons.
 “I think the maximum would be five seasons, but possibly more like four,” she told the Times, "at this point [Armstrong] is saying only one more.”

-Before that, though, we'll update this page each time we learn more details about the plot, cast and new trailers surrounding Succession season 3.
+Before that, though, we'll update this page each time we learn more details about the show's plot, cast and any new info surrounding upcoming episodes of Succession season 3.